nfirvine/blog-circa-2016/_posts/2016-03-28-clash-royale-protocol-dissection.md

 I also made a screen recording of the match to correlate events with network traffic.

-I wrote [https://github.com/nfirvine/fakereplay](a tool I call "fakereplay"), which simply replays a pcap file in real time given the timing information it contains.
+I wrote [a tool I call "fakereplay"](https://github.com/nfirvine/fakereplay), which simply replays a pcap file in real time given the timing information it contains.
 I used this to

-To match game events with network events, I made a screen recording of the fake replay, one screen for client->server events, and one screen for server->client events.
+To match game events with network events, I made a screen recording of the fake replay, one screen for client→server events, and one screen for server→client events.
 These were imported into iMovie.
 I added markers to these clips for interesting events and tried to match them up.

 # Observations